-As you fill out the Shaffer application, the essays are likely taking up most of your thoughts and time but I do get questions about the application itself and will clarify the most common points of confusion in this blog post, starting with the top of the application and then going down.
+As you fill out the Shaffer and Bank of America Foundation Fellowship applications, the essays are likely taking up most of your thoughts and time but I do get questions about the application itself and will clarify the most common points of confusion in this blog post, starting with the top of the application and then going down.

-First, the Shaffer application asks applicants to list “graduate education.”
+First, the fellowship application asks applicants to list “graduate education.”

 Below this section, the application also asks applicants to list “legal education.”
 Of course, in the “legal education” section, list Notre Dame Law School.
 Do not repeat Notre Dame Law School in the “graduate education” section.
 That section exists so applicants who earned a masters or PhD before attending law school can list that education.
 If you did not earn masters or PhD before attending law school, you can leave that section blank.